loushark/bookmark_manager/README.md

 - RSpec tests all passing
 - Using test database to clear and populate bookmarks test table
-- Database showing as an array on /bookmarks page
+- Titles print on bookmarks page with hyperlinks
-- Took out user for database so it works across different computers
-- Shout out to Joe Pasquale

-- Next challenge is number 10 - Creating bookmarks
+- Next challenge is number 12 - CRUD